Mi Casa Es Su Casa

 the door.
 The Talmud relates a story concerning an individual who ignored

 this responsibility and was punished with the loss of his family.1 What does

-daughter-in-law Ruth from embracing Judaism and accompanying her to Eretz Yisroel.
-Among
+daughter-in-law Ruth from embracing Judaism and accompanying her to Eretz

-the precepts she mentions that Ruth will be required to observe is the
+Yisroel.
+Among the precepts she mentions that Ruth will be required to

 In the secular world, a person has a right to his privacy, and no authority